TruebitProtocol/truebit-eth/README.md

 ### Executing tasks

-To run this example on-chain, enter the following commands in Truebit OS.
+To run this example on-chain, enter the following commands in Truebit OS, preferably in [separate windows](#Open-terminal-window).
 ```sh
 start solve
 task -f reverse.json submit
 ```
-You can find names of other sample .json meta-files using `ls` and view file contents with the `cat` command.
+Unless you specify otherwise with the `-a` flag, Truebit will issue the task from your account with index 0.
+You can find names of other sample .json meta-files by typing `task -f` followed by a space and then press `tab` twice to request an autofill.
 In the event that the Solver disappears in the middle of a task (or never shows up), you can try a command of the form to recover both your and the Solver's deposits.
 ```sh
 task cancel -t 0x361b1a715e94f56368f78e1c478a659cab4b9b4dec1edf13d5280a26d2f72442
 ```